What is the MINIS project?

 Based on feedback received during the public consultations in 2017, it was decided to implement the REA as a separate activity with a separate TOR, and not to undertake any further ESIA or other assessments on the Shuren and Orkhon projects until the REA was completed.

-The revised draft REA TOR, which reflects Russian and Mongolian stakeholder concerns, was then posted online by the MINIS Project Management Unit (PMU) in Mongolian, Russian and English on June 21, 2018, for additional comments requested by August 30, 2018.
+The revised draft REA TOR, which reflects Russian and Mongolian stakeholder concerns, was then posted online by the MINIS Project Management Unit (PMU) in Mongolian, Russian and English on June 21, 2018, for additional comments requested by September 26, 2018.
+MINIS PMU incorporated all comments received from various stakeholders during the consultation ending on Sep 26 in the draft REA TOR.
+The updated TOR was approved by the government of Mongolia and disclosed on MINIS website in March 2019.